nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 **Example**:
 * `unmark i/AXXXXXXXR idx/1`
-    * Marks the first done task for the student with student ID AXXXXXXXR as undone.
+    * Marks the first task in the task list for the student with student ID AXXXXXXXR as undone.

 <br>